Gunmen attack village in Kogi, kill 14 – The Sun Nigeria

 “In that family, it is only one person that survived.
 His uncle, his mother, his uncle’s wife, his younger brother, his senior brother’s wife, his wife and all his children were killed,” he said.

-The commissioner said that the police had carried out some preliminary investigations and discovered that there had been long-standing communal fued in the community.
+He said the police had carried out some preliminary investigations and discovered that there had been long-standing communal feud in the community.

 “What I think is, there has been a long-standing communal problem around that area which we are not clearly seeing, but we know that it would not be far from it.